shepherdjerred/scout-for-lol/ROADMAP.md

 - [x] Better rank support, show message for placements
 - [x] Better duo/flex squeue support
 - [x] Remove use of deprecated flags (--unstable)
+- [ ] Allow a user to be in multiple games at once (e.g. Arena games)
+- [ ] Allow Players to have multiple Accounts, e.g. maybe do a lookup on Account based on alias and append an Account?

 ## Bugs